MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-report-dataset-components.md

     * **Current environment domain**: When you choose current environment domain, the value of the parameter will be domain of the current environment.
 This means that wherever the solution is deployed, the value of the parameter will be the domain of the deployment environment.

     * **Environment variable**: With this option you associate the parameter value with an environment variable.
-When you select this option, you will see all the environment variables in the current environment, and you can select one.
+When you select this option, you'll see all the environment variables in the current environment, and you can select one.
 If the environment variable you need doesn't exist, you can create one in the solution.

         The environment variable option is significant because it makes it possible to require the installer to provide a value for a parameter during deployment.
 This is done by associating the parameter with an environment variable that has a blank value.